 - Mountain Ridge will conduct in-person residence and age verification.
 All players are required to attend a verification session in order to be eligible for the spring season.
 Players registered after January 15th will have to verify eligibility during tryouts.

-- Verification sessions are planned for the following dates with times and locations TBD:
+- Verification sessions are planned during the following dates with times and locations TBD:

-- Friday, January 8th
+- o Friday, January 21st

-- Saturday, January 9th
+- o Saturday, January 22nd

-- Friday, January 15th
+- o Friday, January 28th

-- Saturday, January 16th (if necessary)
+- Saturday, January 29th